-What to grow in the glasshouse now: February is the start of the gardening season
+What to grow in the greenhouse now: February is the start of the gardening season

 A brave statement and it does, of course, depend entirely on the weather and where you live in the UK.
 The opening of the gardening season in the frost and snow filled glens of Scotland will be entirely different from, for example, the south coast of England.

-It is important to keep the glasshouse clean and watch out for signs of attack by mice which, like your plants, find the glasshouse the perfect environment for keeping warm throughout the winter.
-Also keep a weather eye open for slugs and snails that often get into the glasshouse with the pots and containers brought in for over wintering.
+It is important to keep the greenhouse clean and watch out for signs of attack by mice which, like your plants, find the greenhouse the perfect environment for keeping warm throughout the winter.
+Also keep a weather eye open for slugs and snails that often get into the greenhouse with the pots and containers brought in for over wintering.
 On warmer days check regularly for slime trails.